HashCore Docs

 Note

-If a standard power supply is used, this parameter should remain disabled.
+If a standard power supply is used, the parameter should remain disabled.

 Function Purpose

-The "Preset" function is designed for selecting and managing miner overclocking profiles.
+The "Overclocking Profile" function is designed for selecting and managing miner overclocking profiles.

-A profile defines a set of hardware parameters, including target power consumption and performance.
+A profile defines a set of equipment operating parameters, including target power consumption and performance.

 Description